jhallen/FPGA-notes/README.md

 licensing issues with MIXEL or maybe they are encouraging you to use the non-free Lattice IP.

+4. The generated wrapped exposes only a fraction of the MIXEL core's
+signals:

 On the MIPI receiver:

 The generated Verilog IP wrapper does not give the divided MIPI clock.
 But